ethereum/EIPs/EIPS/eip-walletnft.md

 ---

 ## Abstract
+The following describes standard functions for an ERC721 compatible contract that can only only one minted token.
-NFT associated uniquely with a single contract address.
+This allows an NFT to be associated uniquely with a single contract address.

 ## Motivation
 If the ERC721 was modified to mint only 1 token (per contract), then the contract address could be identified uniquely with that minted token (instead of the tuple contract address + token id, as ERC721 requires).